lechaps/lechaps/docs/citations/Architecture.md

 ---

-> If you think good architecture is expansive, try bad architecture
+> If you think good architecture is expensive, try bad architecture

 Brian Foote and Joseph Yoder